FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: FuncPoison

 \textbf{Spread in AgentThink.} The AgentThink framework uses a looped architecture of alternating Thinking Agents and Function Agents.
 At each stage, a Thinking Agent issues a function call, receives the result, and produces a new structured output that feeds into the next stage's Thinking Agent.
 Once a poisoned function is invoked by any Function Agent, the resulting output is returned to the Thinking Agent, which integrates it into its semantic reasoning.
 This new output then influences the next function call.

-Because each Function Agent operates under the assumption that prior outputs are trustworthy, this looping mechanism creates a recursive propagation path.
+Function Agents operate under the assumption that prior outputs are trustworthy, this looping mechanism creates a recursive propagation path.
 The adversarial signal is embedded deeper into the decision chain with every loop, amplifying its effect while maintaining structural legitimacy.

 In both systems, this multi-stage propagation showcases a \textbf{systemic vulnerability}: the attack not only affects a single component but induces an auto-propagating error path throughout the entire architecture.
 It turns each agent into an unwilling amplifier of adversarial behavior, rendering conventional input-level defenses ineffective.